Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/README.md

 3. Set up your IMAGE to point to `xilinx-versal-common-v2022.2/Image`.
 4. Set up your `PLATFORM_REPO_PATHS` environment variable based on where you downloaded the platform.

-An `addon_setup.sh` script is provided to initialize the platform name.

 The sub-directory `Files` contains all the source files necessary for this tutorial.

 ## AI Engine Application Post-Link Recompile